stackblogger/adults-list/README.md

 # adults-list

-A simple JavaScript / TypeScript library to export list of adult or bad words.
+A simple JavaScript / TypeScript library to export list of more than 2000 unique adult or bad words.
+Use the library to detect adult contents on your site or module.

 ## Installation